Bruno-SSC/node_test/commit_log.md

     I capped the quantity value to 5 and added another event trigger. commit 4
-    I didn't notice how I was erasing the "obj3" element to update the divs and fixed it.
+    I didn't notice how I was erasing the "obj3" element to update the divs and fixed it. commit 5
+    limited characters the user can type to 1.